SoftwareAG/c8y-docs/content/oee/oee-faq-bundle/oee-dashboard.md

 Connection lines are displayed for all consecutive points in the diagram.
 This happens even if values are "missing" between the points.

 In the example below the selected calculation interval is '1 minute'.
 There are no values received for 07:48 and 07:49, but as there are values for 07:47 and 07:50 these two points were connected by a line.
-This line starts from the value of 07:50 and extends to 07:47.
+This line starts from the value of 07:47 and extends to the value 07:50.

 ![Connection of lines](/images/oee/faq/faq-connection-of-lines.png)